Industrial Fasteners Institute: Activities

 The IFI has established industrial standards.
 One such standard is "IFI Standard 125", which concerns various forms of thread-locking fluid.

 Most standards-compliant screws and fasteners that are used in the US are required to be marked, so that the manufacturer can be identified.
 The IFI maintains a list of trademarks and other identifying markers used by manufacturers.

 It has sponsored scholarships for industrial design training at the Fastener Training Institute.

 In 1946, the institute held its annual meeting in New York City and announced plans to request an increase in price ceilings on their industry's products from the Office of Price Administration.

 In 1947, the institute criticized a War Assets Administration contract that sold 7.5 million dollars' worth of metal fasteners for $22.50 per ton to one nut and bolt company.

 The institute played a role in debates about proposals for the United States to convert to the metric system.
 As of 1973, the IFI had 60 members, who reportedly produced 60 percent of the nuts, bolts, and screws manufactured in the United States.
 The organization initially opposed the U.S. conversion to metric measurements, but by 1973 had changed its position to support voluntary adoption of metric system standards without government interference, according to institute president Frank Masterson.

 In 2012, Joe Greenslade, the technical director of the institute at the time, said he concured with an article in Physics World that "faulty rivets" may play a role in the sinking of Titanic.

 Related organizations

-Related trade bodies for the fastener industry include the European Industrial Fasteners Institute (EIFI), Confederation of British Metalforming (CBM), The Fastener Institute of Japan (FIJ), Taiwan Industrial Fastener Institute (TIFI), Fastener Industrial Coalition (FIC) USA, and Korea Federation of Fastener Industrial Cooperatives (KFFIC).
+Related trade bodies for the fastener industry include the European Industrial Fasteners Institute (EIFI), Confederation of British Metalforming (CBM), The Fastener Institute of Japan (FIJ), Taiwan Industrial Fastener Institute (TIFI), Fastener Industry Coalition (FIC) USA, and Korea Federation of Fastener Industrial Cooperatives (KFFIC).